marcosfparreiras/lamp-server-installer/README.md

 ```
 $ sudo /etc/init.d/apache2 restart
 ```
-Then, visit your [localhost](http://localhost) page and you should se a Apache page.
+Then, visit your [localhost](http://localhost) page and you should see a Apache page.
 It means your server is running.

 Finally, verify if the PHP was installed successfully typing:
 ```